aryehbeitz/weathermap/README.md

 - The Dockerfile sets the environment variable `PORT=3001` so the server listens on the correct port.
 - If you want to change the port, update the `EXPOSE` and `ENV PORT` lines in the Dockerfile, and adjust the `docker run` command accordingly.
 - Make sure to set your OpenWeatherMap API key in the `.env` file before building the Docker image.
+- Docker Compose automatically mounts the current directory as a volume, allowing for live code changes without rebuilding the container.

 ## Setup Instructions